kci-zone/kci-website/content/post/this-is-a-test-post.md

 ---
 Current config:

-* This site is generated using the [Hugo framework](https://gohugo.io/), which generates a static HTML wesbite using the `Paper` theme.
+* This site is generated using the [Hugo framework](https://gohugo.io/), which generates a static HTML website using the `Paper` theme.

 * The generated code is then `git pushed` to a private Github repo.